oceanicsdotio/oceanics.io/README.md

 * Everything can be styled with a `.grass` file
 * You can create guided introductions and presentations by creating a [custom browser guide](https://neo4j.com/developer/guide-create-neo4j-browser-guide/).

+Our custom guide is an html slide deck in `/openapi/guide.html` and hosted at https://graph.oceanics.io/guide.html.
+This can be played within the browser by serving it locally, and loading with `:play localhost:<PORT>/openapi/guide.html`.

 ### Python client